PaulGreenfieldOz/WorkingDogs/README.md

 All code is now being compiled with .NET, producing both framework-dependent and pre-packed (AOT) code files. .NET 8 and 10  (LTS) are supported.
 The framework-dependend code files need to have the corresponding .NET run-time installed, while the AOT code has any necessary run-time code bundled into the code file.
-The usual Linux glibc dependency issues has led to both Ubuntu 20 and Ubuntu 24 being used for Linux compilations.
+The usual Linux glibc dependency issues has led to both Ubuntu 20 (glibc 2.31) and Ubuntu 24 (glibc 2.39) being used for Linux compilations.
 If none of the pre-compiled Linux code files work on your system, you can install the latest supported .NET SDK and build your own bespoke code files.
 Later .NET releases support MacOS, both x64 and ARM) but you will have to compile this code yourself.